Resume

 1990 Gallery 1616, Chicago, Illinois

-1989 New Works Neville-Sargent Gallery, Chicago, Illinois
+1989 New Works, Neville-Sargent Gallery, Chicago, Illinois

 1988 Sculpture Garden Navy Pier Lakeside Group Exhibition